Folk Arts Apprenticeship Program

 A folk arts review panel will convene to evaluate the applications and make funding recommendations.
 Anyone is allowed to attend these meetings as a silent observer.
 The panelís recommendations will be reviewed by the Wisconsin Arts Board at its May meeting.
 WAB staff will notify applicants as to how their application fared following the board meeting.

-Awards will be distributed to the instructing artist in two payments: $2,000 at the start of the apprenticeship and $1,000 after the public project has been completed and the final report has been accepted by WAB.
+Awards will be distributed to the instructing artist in two payments: $2,000 at the start of the apprenticeship and the remaining amount after the public project has been completed and the final report has been accepted by WAB.
 All funds go to the instructing artist only, none to the apprentice.
-For the upcoming fiscal year FY16, the apprenticeship and public presentation can occur during the period July 1, 2015 - May 31, 2016.
-The final report is due thirty days later, on June 30, 2016.
+For the upcoming fiscal year FY17, the apprenticeship and public presentation can occur during the period July 1, 2016 - May 31, 2017.
+The final report is due thirty days later, on June 30, 2017.

 During the apprenticeship, a WAB folklorist will visit the apprenticeship to meet the artists, observe the instruction, and document the apprenticeship with photographs.
 The instructing artist and apprentice also will be asked to document the apprenticeship through photos, a diary, or other means.